bitsofcotton/p1/README.md

 invariantP1 function returns invariant structure that \[0, &alpha;\[ register computer with whole input and whole deterministic computed output has on the variable dimension if status dimension is enough.
-If we work any one function recursion series,

-we can correctly vanish invariant with proper argument into p1.

-This is guaranteed with randtools general tips a,
+If we work any one function recursion series, we can correctly vanish invariant with proper argument into p1, this is guaranteed with randtools general tips a,

-but we can define a function that one of a proper variable range or

-a proper guard length for large enough one.
+But we can define a function that one of a proper variable range or a proper guard length for large enough one.

 # How to use:
     P1<double> p(/* status length */, /* variable dimension */);